 Happybuy Pool Safety Cover

 Comes with needed hardware

 This rectangular, double-strapped, triple-stitched polypropylene cover is designed to keep people and animals out of your pool in the off-season, as well as falling leaves, snow, and debris.
 The manufacturer says this product also repels sunlight, thus retarding algae growth.
 And the material is permeable, so rainwater passes through it instead of collecting on the cover’s surface.

-The product comes in three sizes—20 x 40 feet, 18 x 36 feet, and 16 x 32 feet—all of which should fit most in-ground pools.
-Every size is designed to overlap 2 feet past your pool’s perimeter, ensuring a taut cover without tightening, which could cause tearing.
+The product comes in three sizes—20 x 40 feet, 18 x 36 feet, and 16 x 32 feet.
+Every size is designed to overlap 2 feet past your pool’s perimeter, ensuring a taut cover without over tightening, which could cause tearing.

 The cover installs into concrete with brass ground bolts and stainless steel tension springs, and the kit includes all the hardware you need.
 You will also need a power drill and a quality concrete drill bit, which are not included.
 Installation is far from a one-person job, since the cover weighs a daunting near-70 pounds.